coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 # About the project

-**CoherentSolutions.AspNetCore.ServiceFabric.Hosting** is a simple project that simplifies:

-1. Configuration of reliable services oriented for web request processing using [IWebHost][1].
-2. Configuration of **aspnetcore** service that needs to be hosted in both ASP.NET Core and Service Fabric runtimes by providing shared configuration support and reducing amount of infrastructure code.

-    _This can be useful for those who performs a migration to Service Fabric and would like to retain the ability for self-hosted execution (in development, continues integration etc.)_

-More information can be found in [wiki][12]
+**CoherentSolutions.AspNetCore.ServiceFabric.Hosting** is a simple project that changes a way how you setup your Service Fabric Reliable Services.
+The main idea is to simplify **Reliable Services** setup by providing a hierarchy structured way to put all configuration in one place.

-## Eager to start?
+## How to start?

-Install [NuGet][11] package and start configure your Service Fabric services or see [detailed guide][10] to understand how to modify an existing ASP.NET Core application for executing inside Service Fabric!
+Install [NuGet][11] package and start using `HybridHostBuilder`.

 ## Documentation

-For questions please see [FAQ.md][1].

-For basic scenarios please refer to [BASIC_SCENARIOS.md][2].

-For advanced scenarios please refer to [ADVANCED_SCENARIOS.md][3].

-For implementation details please see [IMPLEMENTATION_DETAILS.ms][4].
+All project related information can be found on [wiki][12].

 ## Future & Past